Cádiz Information

 Train in Cadiz

-The railway line joins Cadiz with Seville and has stops in several municipalities on a journey that lasts approximately 2 hours: Cadiz, San Fernando, Puerto Real, Puerto de Santa Maria, Jerez de la Frontera, Cabezas de San Juan, Utrera, Dos Hermanas and Sevilla Santa Justa.
+The railway line connects Cadiz with Seville and has stops in several municipalities on a journey that lasts approximately 2 hours: Cádiz, San Fernando, Puerto Real, Puerto de Santa María, Jerez de la Frontera, Las Cabezas de San Juan, Utrera, Dos Hermanas, and Sevilla Santa Justa.

-The train line that goes from Algeciras to Granada stands out for its great scenic beauty and the train line from Cadiz to Jaen has stops in Cordoba, Andujar and Jaen.
+The train line from Algeciras to Granada stands out for its great scenic beauty, and the train line from Cádiz to Jaen has stops in Córdoba, Andujar, and Jaen.

-Cadiz has 3 great ports: Puerto de Algeciras, Puerto de Bahia de Cadiz and Puerto de Tarifa.
-In the province there are also other seaports and harbours.
+Cádiz has three major ports: Puerto de Algeciras, Puerto de la Bahía de Cádiz, and Puerto de Tarifa.
+In the province, there are also other seaports and harbours.

-The port of Algeciras is the biggest port in Spain and one of the main connections with Africa, the Bahia de Cadiz port is an important place where cruise ships and transatlantic ships stop over, the port of Tarifa has been over the years an important fishing port although today it’s characterised by its leisure boats and its ferry connections with Ceuta and Tangier.
+The port of Algeciras is the largest port in Spain and one of the main connections with Africa.
+The Bahía de Cádiz port is an important stopover for cruise ships and transatlantic vessels.
+The port of Tarifa has historically been an important fishing port, although today it is characterised by its leisure boats and ferry connections with Ceuta and Tangier.

 back to: car hire malaga